 - It is rare that there is a miscommunication between your sales team and your marketing team.

-- It is rare that there is a miscommunication between your marketing, R&D and product development teams.
+- It is rare that there is a miscommunication between your service team and your sales team.

 - You already have refined segments of contacts to nurture via manual and automated email marketing campaigns based on geography, demographics, problem to be solved, budget, and timeline.

-- You can generate a precise report from your swaths of contact data in a matter of minutes with minimal headache reformatting data in a spreadsheet.
+- You can generate a precise report from your swaths of contact data in a matter of minutes with minimal headaches reformatting data in a spreadsheet.

 - Your current solutions will not become outdated within the next couple of years.